algolia/shipjs/GUIDE.md

 At Part 2, if you merge the PR, a new commit will be added and CircleCI will run `yarn release:trigger`.
 Then, it will check if the latest commit message is in convention and the current branch is right.
 If the conditions are met, it will trigger a release.
 Otherwise, it will skip.

 By default, it will check if the commit message is `chore: release vx.y.z`(which is the title of the PR).

-So when you merge the PR, you need to `Squash and merge` to make it one commit with that message.
-You can also force this behavior by configuring the merge button at your repository settings page.
+According to your merge strategy, you might either `Squash and merge` or `Merge pull request`.

+For more information, please refer to the [mergeStrategy](#mergestrategy) section.

 ### NPM Token